 The WORST way to learn to code:

-In our opinion, the worst way to learn to code is to try to learn too many things at once.
-You’ll start learning one thing, then get distracted by another, then another and another, until you have just a bunch of fragmented knowledge and nothing meaningful to show.
+The worst way to learn to code is to learn too many things simultaneously.
+You’ll start learning one thing, then get distracted by another, then another, and another, until you have just a bunch of fragmented knowledge and nothing meaningful to show.

-Other things you should NOT to do when learning to code:
+Other things you should NOT do when learning to code:

 1. Don’t get down on yourself!

 Everyone struggles.
 Not just in the beginning, but all the time!
-Software engineering is tough, but that’s also what makes it so fun.
+Software engineering is tough, but that makes it so fun.
 Learn to love the challenge.
-This is important because as software engineers, all we do is tackle difficult challenges.
+This is important because, as software engineers, all we do is tackle complex challenges.
 And the better you get, the harder the challenges become.
-It’s a never ending learning process.
-Learn to love the challenge and you will love the job.
+It’s a never-ending learning process.
+Learn to love the challenge, and you will love the job.

 2. Don’t study an hour or two here and there.